datazip-inc/olake/CONTRIBUTING.md

 ## Committing

-We prefer squash or rebase commits so that all changes from a branch are committed to respective branch as a single commit.
-All pull requests are squashed when merged, but rebasing prior to merge gives you better control over the commit message.
-Run `make pre-commit` command before commiting.
+Make sure to pull the latest changes from the respective branch before committing.
+Run `make pre-commit` to validate your changes.
+Use a clear and descriptive commit message that reflects the purpose of your changes.
+Your pull request will be reviewed by the appropriate OLake maintainers.

 ## Installing and setting up Olake